Estimate Time2 min

 It can take some time to see the impact of your extra payments.
 Using tools like Fidelity's student loan tool can help renew your motivation and inspire you to keep going.

-Now, here's an added wrinkle—on top of finding the money to make those extra payments.
-Your loan servicer may not always apply your extra payments to principal.
+As you begin to make those extra payments, keep in mind that your loan servicer may not always apply those payments to principal.
 They may assume you're prepaying for next month.
 So it can make sense to call them and ask that your extra payments go toward the loan balance—or you may be able to give instructions online.

 Is there a better way to pay off student loans?